Utsavch189/docker-django-node-webapp/README.md

 <b>
 1. bridge: The default network driver.
 If you don't specify a driver, this is the type of network you are creating.
 Bridge networks are commonly used when your application runs in a container that needs to communicate with other containers on the same host.</br>

-2. host: Remove network isolation between the container and the Docker host, and use the host's networking directly.</br>
+2. host: Remove network isolation between the container and the Docker host, and use the host's networking directly.
+Use your's machine's ip.</br>

 3. overlay: Overlay networks connect multiple Docker daemons together and enable Swarm services and containers to communicate across nodes.
 This strategy removes the need to do OS-level routing.</br>